sanyaade-teachings/pippi/README.md

 New in alpha 4:

 - TODO: Linear interpolation option for pitch shifting!
-- Sampler class and helpers
+- TODO: Sampler class and helpers
     - Takes a single sound or a sound bank
     - Plays well with the rhythm modules